Multiple single-level: MSL solutions

 Both the NetTop and Trusted Multi-Net solutions have been approved for use.
 In addition, Trusted Computer Solutions has developed a thin-client product, originally based on the NetTop technology concepts through a licensing agreement with NSA.
-This product is called SecureOffice(r) Trusted Thin Client(tm), and runs on the LSPP configuration of Red Hat Enterprise Linux version 5 (RHEL5).
+This product is called SecureOffice(r) Trusted Thin Client, and runs on the LSPP configuration of Red Hat Enterprise Linux version 5 (RHEL5).

 Three competing companies have implemented MILS separation kernels: